karlkfi/crontab-crs/README.md

 either from the API Server validating the API request size, or the etcd storage layer validating the object size in JSON.

+For example:

+`KNV2009: source repository contains too many resource objects to inventory with a single ResourceGroup: inventory apply failed: ...
+Request entity too large: limit is 3145728.`

 ### Failed to create typed patch object

 If you add an extra field to the CronTab CRs, Config Sync will error.

 For example:

 `KNV2009: failed to apply CronTab.stable.example.com, crontab-ns/cr-1320: failed to create typed patch object (crontab-ns/cr-1320; stable.example.com/v1, Kind=CronTab): .spec.extra: field not declared in schema`